 Agile working is a way of working in which an organisation empowers its workforce to work where, when and how they choose.
 Thanks to today’s IT and communications technology, it has never been easier for businesses to adopt an agile work culture.

-Without the constraints of time or location, people can work in ways which suit their own preferences and needs with the focus being on performance and quality of tasks, and less about where they are done.
+Without the constraints of time or location, people can work in ways which suit their own preferences and needs.
+The focus now being more on performance and quality of tasks, and less about where they are done and hours worked.
 This paradigm shift in work patterns gives us numerous opportunities but also brings about new challenges.

 Allowing a degree of flexibility in where people work brings many benefits to the employee and to the employer.

-You may be one of the lucky ones who can walk to work, but for many of us a rush-hour commute, in heavy traffic or on an expensive crowded train is a daily reality.
-By making use of flexibility, agile workers can mostly avoid this.
+You may be one of the lucky ones who can walk to work, but for many of us a rush-hour commute, in heavy traffic or on an expensive and crowded train, is a daily reality.
+By making use of flexibility of working hours, agile workers can often plan their day to avoid this.

 Motorists are spending an average of 31 hours in traffic a year, at a cost of £1,168.